Austin Burton Edwards

 Austin Burton Edwards (15 August 1909 – 8 October 1960) was an Australian geologist, winner of the Clarke Medal in 1960.

 Family

-The son of William Burton Edwards (1856-1925), the Commissioner of the Federal Public Service, and his second wife, Mabel Edwards (1871-1939), née Mueller, Austin Burton Edwards was born in Caulfield on 15 August 1909.
+The son of William Burton Edwards, the Commissioner of the Federal Public Service, and his second wife, Mabel Edwards, née Mueller, Austin Burton Edwards was born in Caulfield on 15 August 1909.

-He married Eileen Mary McDonnell (1913-1985), in Adelaide, on 22 April 1935.
+He married Eileen Mary McDonnell, in Adelaide, on 22 April 1935.
 They had four children.

 Caulfield Grammar School

 He was educated at Caulfield Grammar School from 1916 to 1927—representing the school in both swimming and athletics over a number of years—where he was both School Captain and Dux of School in 1926.

 He was a member of the Caulfield Grammar School Council for 12 years, from 1949 until his death in 1960.

 Sportsman

 Football

 On 17 April 1931 he was awarded a "half-blue" for football by the University of Melbourne.

-In June 1931, while playing with Old Caulfield Grammarians in C-Section of the Metropolitan Amateur Football Association, he was chosen (as a back-pocket resting ruckman), to play for a Combined C-Section team, against a Combined B-Section tam as a curtain raiser to the inter-State amateur football match between Victoria and South Australia, on the MCG.
+In June 1931, while playing with Old Caulfield Grammarians in C-Section of the Metropolitan Amateur Football Association, he was chosen (as a back-pocket resting ruckman), to play for a Combined C-Section team, against a Combined B-Section team as a curtain raiser to the inter-State amateur football match between Victoria and South Australia, on the MCG.
 He was one of the best on the ground.